Coen brothers to make their first TV series

 Though the Coens’ film “Fargo” was adapted into an FX series, the filmmaking brothers had no involvement in that show.

 They have previously voiced disinterest in television.
-In 2015 at the Cannes Film Festival, Ethan said he hadn’t watched a TV show “in decades.” ”It’s not that I don’t like TV,” he said.
-“It’s alien to me.”
+In 2015 at the Cannes Film Festival, Ethan said he hadn’t watched a TV show “in decades.”

 Most Read Stories